Frequently asked questions about the Snowmobile Club

 Question: Where can I rent a snowmobile in the Laurel Highlands area ?

-Answer: No rentals available in the LH area.
-You can go out for a few hours on a Tour/Rental at 7Springs Ski Resort.
-As of Winter 2009-2010 we have the following Rentals available in Pennsylvania.
 Please be aware I have no other info on any of them so give them a call and make sure you let them know you saw it on the Laurel Highlands Club website.
 Thanks !

 Question: What available services for Snowmobiles are on the trail system ?